symfony/symfony-docs/book/doctrine/model.rst

 A Model is not a Table
 ----------------------

-The perception of a model class as a database table, and each individual instance as a row was popularized by the Ruby on Rails framework.
-It's a good way of thinking about the model at first and it will get you far enough, if you're exposing a simple `CRUD`_ (create, retrieve, update, delete) interface in your application for modifying the data of a model.
+The perception of a model class as a database table, where each object instance represents a single row, was popularized by the Ruby on Rails framework and the `Active Record`_ design pattern.
+This is a good way of first thinking about the model layer of your application, especially if you're exposing a simple `CRUD`_ (Create, Retrieve, Update, Delete) interface for modifying the data of a model.

-This approach can actually cause problems once you're past the CRUD part of your application and are trying to add more business logic.
+But this approach can actually cause problems once you're past the CRUD part of your application and start adding more business logic.
 Here are the common limitations of the above-described approach:

-* Designing schema before software that will utilize it is like digging a hole before you've identified what you need to bury.
-The item might fit, but most probably it won't.
+* Designing a schema before the actual software that will utilize it is like digging a hole before knowing what you need to bury.
+  The item might fit in the hole you dig, but what if you're burying a large firetruck?
+This requires an entirely different approach if you want to do the job efficiently.

-* Database should be tailored to fit your application's needs, not the other way around.
+* A database should be tailored to fit your application's needs, not the other way around.

-* Some data storage engines don't have a notion of tables, rows or even schema, which makes it hard to use them if your perception of a model is that it represents a table.
+* Some data storage engines (like document databases) don't have a notion of tables, rows or even a schema, making it hard to use them if your perception of a model is that which represents a table.

 * Keeping database schema in your head while designing your application domain is problematic, and following the rule of the lowest common